avrilcoghlan/LittleBookofRBioinformatics/src/chapter1.rst

-Using the SeqinR package in R, you can easily read a DNA sequence from a FASTA file into R. For example, we described above how to retrieve the DEN-1 Dengue virus genome sequence from the NCBI database and save it in a FASTA format file (eg. "den1.fasta").
+Using the SeqinR package in R, you can easily read a DNA sequence from a FASTA file into R. For example, we described above how to retrieve the DEN-1 Dengue virus genome sequence from the NCBI database, or from R using the getncbiseq() function, and save it in a FASTA format file (eg. "den1.fasta").

 You can read this FASTA format file into R using the read.fasta() function from the SeqinR R package: